process

 Trigger

-There are multiple ways to trigger the process
+There are multiple ways to trigger the process lambda.

 Send a message to the SQS

-queue via a feederSend a message to the SQS queue using the CLI tool
+processqueue via a feederSend a message to the SQS queue using the CLI tool

 The SQS message can be used to send a single payload, or batch payloads to trigger workflows at volume with a single message (e.g. bulk image processing).
-Once these lambda has ingested a payload it begins the processing pipeline.
+Once the lambda has ingested a payload it begins the processing pipeline.

 Payload